 We have seen an increase in the technical difficulties at a variety of government agencies this year along with being understaffed.
 Timelines are getting increasingly longer, and the Swedish Personal Numbers still take a very long time.

 Banking is increasingly difficult in Sweden

-Any company that can lean on their banks should do so in order to get bank accounts for their new employees.
+Any company that can lean on its banks should do so to get bank accounts for its new employees.
 In the old days, the banks offered free credit cards, favorable mortgages, and stellar services to their corporate client's employees.
 Some corporates make sure their banks live up to the service level that they want their co-workers to experience when they move to Sweden.